-E Spectacle Dispensing Experience
+E | Spectacle Dispensing Experience

-The provider must ensure that the student has experience of dispensing a range of frame/lens types, including some experience of dispensing for children and low vision patients.
+The provider must ensure that the student has experience of dispensing a range of frame and lens types, including some experience of dispensing for children and low vision patients.

-- 6 initial selection and facial/frame measurements - 6 prescription verification
+- 6 initial selections and facial/frame measurements

+- 6 prescription/appliance verifications

-• 6 fit and adjustment of spectacles
+- 6 fits and adjustments of spectacles

 These three stages can be completed on the same or multiple patients.
-However, the student must see a minimum of six different patients and complete all three stages at least six times.
+However, the student must see a minimum of six different patients with a (mandatory) 1:1 student:patient ratio.